‘Sports Illustrated’ Model Camille Kostek Sizzles In Tiny Daisy Dukes: ‘Quarantine But Make It Cute’

 The black-and-white shot showed Kostek kneeling on a couch amid throw pillows and blankets.
 Her backside was facing the camera as the model looked over her right shoulder, sending a bright smile at the viewer.
 The room she was in displayed a series of artworks on the wall, creating a cute, cozy space.
 Kostek didn’t include a geotag with her post.

 Kostek rocked tiny Daisy Dukes in the photo that sat high on her frame.
 The high-rise shorts included distressed details along the edges of the pockets, drawing attention to her perky booty.
-The bottoms were ultra short, teasing a bit of her backside and showcasing her toned legs.
+The bottoms were ultra-short, teasing a bit of her backside and showcasing her toned legs.

 The 28-year-old model paired her Daisy Dukes with a white long-sleeved top.
 Kostek had her elbows on the back of the sofa, which caused her top to lift up a bit, showing her slender midsection.
 The Connecticut native didn’t say where her outfit was from.

 The photo proved to be popular with Kostek’s loyal fanbase.
-Within a half hour of being posted, the post has attracted more than 15,400 likes and over 85 comments, as of the time of this writing.
+Within a half-hour of being posted, the post attracted more than 15,400 likes and over 85 comments.
 Users of the social media app flocked to the comments section to engage with her caption and to share how they feel about the shot.

 “Loved the spontaneous shot,” one user wrote, trailing the comment with a winky face.